-Teacher preparation program accountability is a critical attention area in precise standards for program performance that are more useful for accountability purposes.
-Connecticut should also post an annual report card on its website that not only details the data it collects but also identifies programs that fail to meet these criteria.
+retention rates and students' academic achievement gains, a central component of its teacher preparation program approval process, and it should establish precise standards for program performance that are more useful for accountability purposes.
+Mississippi should also post an annual report card on its website that not only details the data it collects but also identifies programs that fail to meet these criteria.